google/starlark-go/doc/spec.md

 The Go implementation was written by Alan Donovan and Jay Conrod;
 its scanner was derived from one written by Russ Cox.

-The name "Starlark" is a code name of the Bazel project.
-We plan to rename the language before the end of 2017 to reflect its applicability to projects unrelated to Bazel.

 ## Overview

 Starlark is an untyped dynamic language with high-level data types,